 The Center Today

-Laughlin Children’s Center is proud of our continuing relationship with the Laughlin family.
+Laughlin Children’s Center is proud of our continued relationship with the Laughlin family.
 Alexander M. Laughlin, Mary and Alexander Laughlin’s grandson, has served as a board member since 1957, and actively supports our work in many ways.
 His son, David W. Laughlin, is continuing the family tradition of service and support as a board member, as did his elder son, Alexander M. Laughlin, Jr., until his untimely death in 2016.